MichiganDataScienceTeam/MDST-Tutorials/webscrapping101/scrape.markdown

 Some other methods that are used extensively in web communications are PATCH, PUT, and DELETE, Though these methods are less common in web scraping

-PATCH: This method updates an existing document.
+PATCH: updates an existing resource.

-PUT: This method either creates a new document or updates an existing one.
+PUT: either creates a new resource or updates an existing one.

-DELETE: This method deletes a document.
+DELETE: deletes a resource.

 ### HTTP Responses